 Burwash Landing is one of the oldest settlements in the Yukon.
 The original trading post was established in 1904 by the Jacquot brothers, Louis and Eugene, as a supply centre for local miners.
 A lodge was built here in 1944-45 to serve highway travelers.

-Burwash Landing has a post office, community hall, laundromat and church.
+Burwash Landing has a gas station/grocery, post office, community hall, laundromat and church.

-Black spruce burl bowls and crafts are a standard gift shop item in shops along the Alaska Highway.
+Black spruce burl bowls and crafts are a standard gift shop item in shops along the Alaska Highway and found in the Kluane Museum of Natural History along with other gift items.
 Burls start as an irritation in the spruce.
 The tree sends extra sap, which creates a growth or burl.
 Burls are either “green,” harvested from live trees in the spring, or they are “dry burls,” taken from dead burl trees.
 Burls are peeled of their bark and used in their natural form.

 - Our Lady of the Holy Rosary Mission, built in 1944, the first church northwest of Whitehorse on the new Alcan Highway.